pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- GDPR logging
-  - methods that use userName or userId
-  - userService methods
 - Date/Timestamp type support
 - Null value support for fields (createOrder: trackingUrl ja deliveredTime nulls)
   - in setPropertyTypeValidationDecorators, check if ends with | null (after checking if is array)